6th Annual Virtual Conference: Telehealth and Remote Care in a Post-Pandemic World

 May 13-14, 2021

-The theme of the 2021 annual CHASM conference is “The COVID-19 Pandemic: Media, Misinformation, and Science Communication.”
+The theme of the 2021 annual CHASM conference was “The COVID-19 Pandemic: Media, Misinformation, and Science Communication.”
 The COVID-19 pandemic has made it abundantly clear how misinformation on the internet can have dire public health consequences and the important role scientists have in communicating to the public.
-At this two-day conference we will discuss how scientists, clinicians, public health professionals, and patients can work together to counteract the infodemic.
+At this two-day conference, discussions included a focus on how scientists, clinicians, public health professionals, and patients can work together to counteract the infodemic.

-Nationally renowned keynote speakers and panelists will share their work examining online COVID-19 patient communities, vaccine hesitancy and acceptance, health inequities and global health communication.
+Nationally renowned keynote speakers and panelists shared their work examining online COVID-19 patient communities, vaccine hesitancy and acceptance, health inequities and global health communication.

 Natalie Lambert, PhD.
 Indiana University